ivangfr/springboot-ldap-testcontainers/README.md

   ```

 - Run the command below to start the **Unit** and **Integration Tests**
-  > **Note 1:** `Testcontainers` will start automatically `OpenLDAP` Docker container before some tests begin and will shut it down when the tests finish.
+  > **Note:** `Testcontainers` will start automatically `OpenLDAP` Docker container before some tests begin and will shut it down when the tests finish.

-  > **Note 2:** [`TESTCONTAINERS_CHECKS_DISABLE`](https://www.testcontainers.org/features/configuration/#disabling-the-startup-checks) is set to `true` because the startup check is getting stuck on subsequent runs after the first one that runs fine.
-It leaves behind `alpine` Docker containers with status `Created`.
-In order to solve it in Mac, we need to restart `Docker Desktop`.

   ```
-  TESTCONTAINERS_CHECKS_DISABLE=true && ./mvnw clean verify --projects simple-service
+  ./mvnw clean verify --projects simple-service
   ```

 ## Cleanup